 There may be more cases coming down the pipe against Vancouver capital markets actors tied to the Sharp circle.
 But this set of cases, in particular, is important because of the threat posed to the capital markets arising from the fact that transnational organized crime allegedly infiltrated the capital markets through Vancouver and were able to allegedly control, with others, eight public companies.

-In terms of liability for gate-keepers providing services for criminality to enter the capital markets, the YBM Magnex case in Canada reminds us that the costs can be high – in that case, the insurers of auditors, brokers, book-runners, underwriters and lawyers had to pay $185 million to investors for facilitating Russian organized crime figures to raise money and launder it using the capital markets of Canada.
+In terms of liability for gate-keepers such as attorneys, providing services for criminality to enter the capital markets, the YBM Magnex case in Canada reminds us that the costs can be high – in that case, the insurers of auditors, brokers, book-runners, underwriters and lawyers had to pay $185 million to investors for facilitating Russian organized crime figures to raise money and launder it using the capital markets of Canada.
 Almost everyone has ignored the YBM Magnex case for over two decades but have recently come to pay it more heed as a result of new interest in the provenance of dirty money held by Russian oligarchs.

 Layering is a money laundering term and it involves obscuring criminal origin and as far as possible, to distance money or securities and the beneficial owners from their sources and to make it difficult for an investigator to trace the securities or funds back to that source.
 Layering may be done in part through repeated transfers in different locations and may involve the use of a variety of transactions and the use of corporate structures as cover.